turingschool/curriculum/source/projects/the_scale_up.markdown

 Your application integrates a production error tracking service which notifies the team whenever an exception occurs in production.
 Some open source examples include: https://github.com/Sharagoz/rails_exception_handler, http://smartinez87.github.io/exception_notification/, or http://errbit.github.io/errbit/.

+#### Background Processing

+At this kind of scale, it won't be tenable to handle any slow task processing during a web request cycle.
+To solve this, we'll need to move these activities into asynchronous background workers using a queuing library such as Resque or Sidekiq.
+Things to background include: sending emails, handling external API requests, order confirmation processing, etc.